GlobalEnergyMonitor/test-flourish-api-dashboard1/README.md

         }
     }],
-    "ticker_text_font-size": "", // optional - font size for the text in the ticker (not the number) "ticker_data": "" // references the datset to feed the tickers, expected to live at `public/assets/data`.
+    "ticker_text_font-size": "", // optional - font size for the text in the ticker (not the number) "ticker_data": "", // references the datset to feed the tickers, expected to live at `public/assets/data`.
 Without `.json` suffix
-}
+    "extra_visualisations": [] // array of IDs for extra visualisations which dont get updated with other interaction }
 ```